nerfstudio-project/gsplat/docs/INSTALL_WIN.md

 ## Run the tests

-You will need to install the package in edit mode using `pip install -e .` for the tests to run because some of the tests assets are not packaged in the package.
+You will need to clone the gsplat repository locally and install the gsplat package in edit mode using `pip install -e .` for the tests to run because some of the tests assets are not packaged in the package.
 You will also need to activate the visual C++ environment as described above before running the tests because some of the test use just-in-time compilation to compile code that has not been compiled during the package installation.
 Some additional dependencies are required to run all the tests.
 They can be installed using
 ```
 pip install pytest nerfacc git+https://github.com/fraunhoferhhi/PLAS.git imageio torchpq cupy-cuda11x==12.3